-FAIIR is the attorney-led compliance certification for businesses deploying high-risk AI in Colorado.
-One assessment, one written report, ongoing monitoring — built around the statutory duties in Senate Bill 24-205.
+FAIIR is the attorney-led compliance certification for businesses deploying covered ADMT in Colorado.
+One assessment, one written report, ongoing monitoring — built around the disclosure and human-review duties in Senate Bill 26-189.

 Free 30-min scoping call · Fixed-fee engagement · Colorado-licensed attorney